Vietnam.vn - Nền tảng quảng bá Việt Nam

 Strong direction, inadequate change

 Not only Thu Duc City, the list of localities forecasted to not reach the disbursement rate of 95% of compensation capital in 2023 also includes Cu Chi District, Hoc Mon District, District 12, District 5.
-In 2023, District 5 only has 3 compensation projects including: construction of Tuong Lai specialized school, district medical center and construction of Hang Bang canal with a total capital allocated of more than 587 billion VND but has not yet disbursed any VND.
+In 2023, District 5 only has 3 compensation projects including: construction of Tuong Lai specialized school, district medical center and construction of Hang Bang canal with a total capital allocated of more than 587 billion VND but has not disbursed any money.

 In particular, the construction of Hang Bang canal is a key project of Ho Chi Minh City, passing through two districts (District 5 and District 6), the starting point is Van Tuong street, the end point connects to Lo Gom canal.